google/highway/g3doc/quick_reference.md

     and permitted by the compiler, independently of autovectorization), which maximizes coverage in tests.

-If none are defined, the default is to select all attainable targets except any non-best baseline (typically `HWY_SCALAR`), which reduces code size.
+If none are defined, but `HWY_IS_TEST` is defined, the default is `HWY_COMPILE_ALL_ATTAINABLE`.
+Otherwise, the default is to select all attainable targets except any non-best baseline (typically `HWY_SCALAR`), which reduces code size.

 ## Compiler support